 - Free exhibits and activities including Canadian wildlife displays, kids dance and more

-- Fire and Glow performance by Scarlet Black from Dispatch Talent at 8:30pm.
+- Fire and Glow performance by Scarlet Black & Ito the Rope Artist from Dispatch Talent at 8:30pm.

 Fireworks over Kempenfelt Bay

 Entertainment on the Promenade Days Stage

-Rain or shine, free entertainment will take place all day on the Promenade Days stage at Dunlop Street East near Memorial Square, including a special lineup of local and regional talent reflecting Canada’s Heritage.
-2017 Performers will be announced shortly!
+Free entertainment all day on the Promenade Days stage at Dunlop Street East, including a special lineup of local and regional talent reflecting Canada’s Heritage:

 Canada Day Cake Cutting and Service